oevkaya/18StatColloqTalk/README.md

 # MIORPA-DataViz-August-2025
 Simple repo for the MIORPA one hour webinar on data visualization.
-Please see the related documents under each folder
+Please see the related documents under each folder.
 You can see a list of readings with some slides on R and Python here

 ## Suggested readings for data viz with R